Johan Cruyff: Gloria Ajax and the golden era of Total Football

-He made his first team debut on 15 November 1964 in the Eredivisie, against GVAV, scoring the only goal for Ajax in a 3–1 defeat.
-That year, Ajax finished in their lowest position since the establishment of professional football, in 13th.
+In his early years, Cruyff's performances were inconsistent; at times his enormous talent shone through, while at other times he disappeared in big games and failed to make any significant impact on the game.
+Furthermore, he was frequently injured or complained of minor ailments.
+Michels suspected Cruyff more than once of feigning injuries.
+Due to his early tendendency to avoid passing the ball, instead repeatedly getting lost in dribbling and solo runs, he was unpopular with his teammates on the pitch.
+His position varied in his early years; when he was not yet a regular starter, he was used not only as a centre-forward but also as a substitute on the wing or in midfield.

 Cruyff really started to make an impression in the 1965–66 season and established himself as a regular first team player after scoring two goals against DWS in the Olympic stadium on 24 October 1965 in a 2–0 victory.
 In the seven games that winter, he scored eight times and in March 1966 scored the first three goals in a league game against Telstar in a 6–2 win.
 Four days later, in a cup game against Veendam in a 7–0 win, he scored four goals.
 In total that season, Cruyff scored 25 goals in 23 games, and Ajax won the league championship.

-In the 1966–67 season, Ajax again won the league championship, and also won the KNVB Cup, for Cruyff's first "double".
-Cruyff ended the season as the leading goalscorer in the Eredivisie with 33.
-Cruyff won the league for the third successive year in the 1967–68 season.
-He was also named Dutch footballer of the year for the second successive time, a feat he repeated in 1969.
-On 28 May 1969, Cruyff played in his first European Cup final against Milan, but the Italians won 4–1.

 Cruyff was instrumental in Ajax's dominance of European football in the early 1970s.
 He played for Ajax from 1957 to 1973 and 1981 to 1983 (seen here in 1967 against Feyenoord).